andrew/ultimate-awesome/README.md

 - [awesome-mobile-growth](https://github.com/renedeanda/awesome-mobile-growth) - Awesome Mobile Growth is a curated list of the best mobile growth related resources, blogs, & tools in one place.
 - [awesome-remix](https://github.com/rjoydip/awesome-remix) - Curated list of awesome remix resources.
 - [awesome-monero](https://github.com/safekeys/awesome-monero) - Curated list of links to useful resources for the Monero Cryptocurrency. #Monero #XMR.
-- [awesome-anonymity-papers](https://github.com/secdr/awesome-anonymity-papers) - 🔐 A list of anonymity papers published from 2012 to 2025.
 - [awesome-nft-onchain](https://github.com/sesto-dev/awesome-nft-onchain) - 🕶 Awesome On-Chain NFT Collections, Contracts & Tutorials.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.
 - [Awesome-Arch](https://github.com/SofianeHamlaoui/Awesome-Arch) - A curated list of awesome Arch-related projects,softwares and resources.